| Crates.io | mdbook-pandoc |

 See Rendered Books for samples of rendered books.

-Install mdbook-pandoc
+Install mdbook-pandoc:

 To install the latest release published to crates.io:

-cargo install mdbook-pandoc
+cargo install mdbook-pandoc --locked

 The install the latest version committed to GitHub:

-cargo install --git https://github.com/max-heller/mdbook-pandoc.git mdbook-pandoc
+cargo install mdbook-pandoc --git https://github.com/max-heller/mdbook-pandoc.git --locked

 Note:

-by updating your book.toml
+Instruct mdbook to use mdbook-pandoc by updating your book.toml file.

-to generate a PDF version of the book with LaTeX (which must be installed).
+The following example configures mdbook-pandoc to generate a PDF version of the book with LaTeX (which must be installed).

 To generate other output formats, see Configuration.